compiledkernel-idk/pacboost/CONTRIBUTING.md

 ## Guidelines

 1. Focus on performance and low-level speed.
-2. Maintain a clean, serious, and emoji-free interface.
-3. Adhere to Rust best practices and safety standards.
+2. Adhere to Rust best practices and safety standards.
-4. Ensure all source files contain the GPLv3 license header.
+3. Ensure all source files contain the GPLv3 license header.

 ## Development